 At the union’s headquarters in Washington, D.C., the International Brotherhood of Teamsters supports local unions with:

-View the International Brotherhood of Teamsters' organizational chart.
-Read about the department structure at the union's headquarters.
+View the International Brotherhood of Teamsters’ organizational chart above.
+Read about the departments at the union’s headquarters.
 The union’s General President and General Secretary-Treasurer serve as the executive officers of the union.
 The General Executive Board consists of 22 Vice Presidents geographically located or at-large.
 Three trustees, who are elected at Convention, serve as watchdogs over the International’s finances.

 Convention delegates, whom are elected locally, meet once every five years to amend the Constitution and adopt measures lending direction to the union.
 Between Conventions, the General Executive Board, guided by the Teamsters Constitution, is the final governing body.